10 Best Fintech Infrastructure for December 2025

 Risk Factors

-- Geopolitical and currency risks in Central Asia.
+- Geopolitical risks and regulatory uncertainty in Central Asia

 | Metric | Value |